hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/version-control/index.md

 name:
 # Why Does TFC/E use a VCS

-Terraform Cloud is more powerful when you integrate it with your version control system (VCS) provider.
-Although you can use many of Terraform Cloud's features without one, a VCS connection provides additional features and improved workflows.
+HCP Terraform is more powerful when you integrate it with your version control system (VCS) provider.
+Although you can use many of HCP Terraform's features without one, a VCS connection provides additional features and improved workflows.

-- When workspaces are linked to a VCS repository, Terraform Cloud can automatically initiate Terraform runs when changes are committed to the specified branch.
+- When workspaces are linked to a VCS repository, HCP Terraform can automatically initiate Terraform runs when changes are committed to the specified branch.
-- Terraform Cloud makes code review easier by automatically predicting how pull requests will affect infrastructure.
+- HCP Terraform makes code review easier by automatically predicting how pull requests will affect infrastructure.
 - Publishing new versions of a private Terraform module is as easy as pushing a tag to the module's repository.

 ---